rsmmr/hilti/doc/binpac/reference/grammars.rst

     TODO.

 Statements
-    Statements at the global level will executed once as a module is initialized for the first time by the host application.
+    Statements at the global level will execute once as a module is initialized for the first time by the host application.

 Units